ketpradh/surfs_up/README.md

 group_by(Measurement.date).order_by(Measurement.prcp.desc())
 - ![Results for December](https://github.com/ketpradh/surfs_up/blob/main/Resources/Dec_Precipitation.PNG)

-- It can be seen that December receives more rain than June.
+- It can be seen that December receives more rain than June, however the difference isn't too large.
 #### Query 2- Maximum/Minimum tempertaures recorded for June and December by stations, which can help decide the location of the shop.
 - results_June = session.query(func.max(Measurement.tobs), func.min(Measurement.tobs), Measurement.station, Station.elevation).\
                 filter(extract('month', Measurement.date) == '06').\